nushell/nushell.github.io/book/environment.md

 ## Scoping

-When you set and environment variable, it will be available only in the current scope (the block you're in and any block inside of it).
+When you set an environment variable, it will be available only in the current scope (the block you're in and any block inside of it).

 Here is a small example to demonstrate the environment scoping: